ETYSA Begins Planning for 2021 Summer Camps

-At this time, the Edward Teach Youth Sailing Association is optimistically, yet cautiously, moving forward to develop plans and precautions in order to hold our July sailing camps.
+At this time, the Edward Teach Youth Sailing Association is optimistically, yet cautiously, moving forward to develop plans and precautions in order to hold our June/July/August sailing camps for 2021.
 These plans include smaller class sizes and safety measures to ensure the cleanest possible camp environment.
 We expect to continue the social distancing efforts you as parents have created with your children.

 The camps are held at Blackbeard Sailing Club, New Bern NC.